narwhalacademy/zebra-crossing/README.md

 You might not need to delete your entire account, but consider deleting (or making private) posts that are old and/or reveal too much about where you live, where you go, and who you're with.

-- Facebook:
+##### Facebook

 - See what your public profile looks and remove/restrict things as you see fit.
   - On desktop, go to your profile and click the 👁 button next to the right of the Edit Profile button.
   - On mobile, go to your proflie, tap the three dots on the right of Add Story and tap View As.
 - Make it so only friends can see your past posts.
   - On desktop, go to `Settings → Privacy → Limit Past Posts`.
   - On mobile, go to `Settings & Privacy → Settings → Privacy Settings → Limit who can see past posts`.
 - To bulk delete past posts, [see this article in PC Magazine](https://www.pcmag.com/how-to/how-to-quickly-delete-old-facebook-posts).

-- Whatsapp:
+##### Whatsapp

 - Swipe to delete individual conversations.
 - Delete chat content but keep the chat groups: `Settings → Chats →  Clear All Chats`.
 - Delete all chats including the chat groups: `Settings → Chats → Delete All Chats`.
 - Turn off chat backups on WhatsApp (`Settings → Chats → Chat backup`) and delete your previous backups (instructions for [iOS](https://www.wikihow.com/Delete-Backups-on-WhatsApp-on-iPhone-or-iPad), [Android](https://faq.whatsapp.com/en/android/30030306)).

-- Instagram:
+##### Instagram

 - Look through your profile and manually delete posts (tap the three dots above upper-right corner of a photo).
 - If need be, bulk delete using [third-party tools](https://upleap.com/blog/how-to-delete-an-instagram-post/).

-- Twitter:
+##### Twitter

 - Use a third-party service to filter for tweets you want to save, and bulk delete the rest.
 We recommend [Semiphemeral](https://semiphemeral.com) (free + open source, but beta), [TweetDelete](https://tweetdelete.net/) (free + paid 💰 options), or [Twitter Archive Eraser](https://martani.github.io/Twitter-Archive-Eraser/) (free + paid 💰 options).
 - Alternately, manually locate and delete individual posts using [Twitter's Advanced search](https://twitter.com/search-advanced).

-- Reddit and other forums:
+##### Reddit and other forums

 - There's often no easy solution.
 Sometimes you have to delete your entire account, or in the case of Reddit, you have to [use third-party scripts](https://social.techjunkie.com/how-to-delete-all-reddit-posts/) because deleting your account still leaves your posts up.

-- LinkedIn:
+##### LinkedIn

 - Modify the [visibility settings](https://www.linkedin.com/psettings/data-visibility) of your profile.

 #### Delete your social media accounts... temporarily

 Many social media companies let you restore your full account after deleting it if you restore after a specific period of time.
 This can be useful if you want to just hide for a while and wait for an event to pass.

-- Facebook has [instructions](https://www.facebook.com/help/224562897555674) for temporarily deactivating your account, or for deleting it (which can be reversed within a 30-day period)
+- **Facebook** has [instructions](https://www.facebook.com/help/224562897555674) for temporarily deactivating your account, or for deleting it (which can be reversed within a 30-day period)
-- Instagram has [instructions](https://help.instagram.com/370452623149242/) for temporarily disabling your account, but deleting it seems to be permanent.
+- **Instagram** has [instructions](https://help.instagram.com/370452623149242/) for temporarily disabling your account, but deleting it seems to be permanent.
-- Twitter has [instructions](https://help.twitter.com/en/managing-your-account/how-to-deactivate-twitter-account) for deactivating your account, and if you don't restore it (login) after 30 days it is permanently deleted.
+- **Twitter** has [instructions](https://help.twitter.com/en/managing-your-account/how-to-deactivate-twitter-account) for deactivating your account, and if you don't restore it (login) after 30 days it is permanently deleted.
-- Snapchat has [instructions](https://support.snapchat.com/en-US/a/delete-my-account1) for deleting your account, and if you don't reactivate it (login) after 30 days it is permanently deleted.
+- **Snapchat** has [instructions](https://support.snapchat.com/en-US/a/delete-my-account1) for deleting your account, and if you don't reactivate it (login) after 30 days it is permanently deleted.

 #### Remove your information from other people's accounts or websites